wp-plugins/admin-page-framework/readme.txt

 - `size` - a combination field of the text and the select fields that let the user set sizes with a selectable unit.
 - `section_title` - a text field type that will be placed in the section title so that it lets the user set the section title.

-= Custom Field Types =
+= Bundled Custom Field Types =
 You can include your own custom field types when they are necessary.
 The reason that they are not built-in is to keep the library size as small as possible.
-The example custom field types are included in the demo plugin.
+The followings are example custom field types.

 - `geometry` - a location selector with the Google map.
 - `date`, `time`, `date_time`, `date_range`, `time_range`, `date_time_range` - date and time fields with the date picker.